- Written by Super User

 A Sound Expander Compatible

-We are working on the production of a light-weight FM implementation for your C64!
-This will add 9 FM sound channels to your c64.
+FM-YAM released in Q1 2018.
+It is a light-weight FM implementation for your C64!
+This will add 9 FM sound channels to your Commodore.
 See the Showcase below for examples!
 FM+SID is a reality!

 Check the pictures for the result.